 Depending on the budgeting method you selected in step two, you’ll need to allocate outflows or expenses accordingly.
 In most instances, the buckets are:

-- Fixed expenses, or your needs.
-These include rent or mortgage, food, car payments, clothing, insurance, childcare, pet care, and other household-related expenses.
+- Fixed expenses: These are your needs.
+These include rent or mortgage, food, car payments, clothing, insurance, childcare, pet care, student loan payments, and other household-related expenses.

-- Debt, or your monthly debt obligations.
-These include all types of loans and credit card debt.
+- Monthly debt obligations: These include all types of loans and credit card debt.
 The more you can pay each month, the better.
 Prioritize the most expensive debt first to save on interest.

-- Savings, including funds for your emergency fund and nest egg.
+- Savings: This includes funds for your emergency fund and nest egg.
 You’ll want three to six months of expenses in your emergency fund to avoid incurring more debt should a financial emergency arise.
 It’s also important to contribute to retirement accounts to secure your future and to take advantage of your employer match (if applicable).

 You’ll also need a cushion that acts as a buffer to cover any small overages or unexpected expenses that come up.
 For example, if your utility bill is $25 more than you projected or your child has a field trip fee of $15 that has to be paid, you won’t have to dip into your savings to cover the expense.

 If you want to go old school, a notebook, or pen and paper will do.
 You can also dump your figures into a spreadsheet and work your monthly budget from there.